Ledig stilling på Universitetet i Oslo

 - Other members of the research group should have benefit of the candidate’s expertise

-- Highly motivated individuals who enjoys working in an international and interactive environment are welcome to apply
+Highly motivated individuals holding a PhD or equivalent and who enjoys working in an international and interactive environment are welcome to apply

 How to apply